Tech Sales Job Descriptions Explained

 What Does This Actually Mean?

 From this description, we know that the ‘Account Development Representative’ role at Diffbot is a hybrid of an Inbound SDR and Enterprise SDR.
-We know that there is an Inbound competent to the job because it says so plainly.
-However, we know that there is an Enterprise SDR component to the role because of the bit about being ‘comfortable speaking the language of all the various stakeholders in a large organization.
+We know that there is an inbound competent person for the job because it says so plainly.
+However, we know there is an Enterprise SDR component to the role because of the bit about being ‘comfortable speaking the language of all the various stakeholders in a large organization.

 Example 2: Apptimize